sarnold/yaml-tools/README.rst

     -v, --verbose         Display more processing info
     -d, --dump-config     Dump default configuration file to stdout

+* for processing individual files/paths, use the ``--infile`` option, either with or without the ``--outfile`` option
+* for processing multiple files, pass all files as arguments (paths can be relative or absolute)

+  + when passing input files as arguments, the output file names/paths are the same as the input files but with the output extension

-By default it will process one more input files as command args, typically in the current directory, however, the the ``--infile`` option will only process a single file path, optionally with an output file path, with no extra arguments.
+By default it will process one more input files as command args, typically in the current directory, however, the ``--infile`` option will only process a single file path, optionally with an output file path, with no extra (file) arguments.

 The main processing tweaks for yml/xml output formatting are specified in the default configuration file; if you need to change something, you